-- Parents/Guardians and families are partners and are encouraged to take an active and meaningful role to ensure the success of the school. - Parents/Guardians and families must be meaningfully and actively engaged in their child's education and responsible for supporting their child's learning at home. - Parents/Guardians and families will have the opportunity to understand what it will take to prepare their child for college. - Parents/Guardians and families are encouraged to support the goals of the school through their voice and through volunteering throughout the year. - Parents/Guardians and families are encouraged to attend Parent Workshops and events throughout the year.
+- Families are partners and are encouraged to take an active and meaningful role to ensure the success of the school. - Families must be meaningfully and actively engaged in their child's education and responsible for supporting their child's learning at home. - Families are encouraged to support the goals of the school through their voice and through volunteering throughout the year. - Families are encouraged to attend Family Workshops and events throughout the year.

 Meaningful parent/guardian and family involvement is a critical dimension of effective schooling and improves student achievement.
 Research has shown that active and consistent parent/guardian and family involvement leads to student success.
+Click Here for more ways to get involved!